 Of all IEG4 form submissions are now from those built by customers

 Until recently, there were very few examples of standards one could use in central government let alone local government.
-This, therefore makes being good at integrating to different systems with different mechanisms an increasingly important skill set as government seeks to rationalise systems and optimise service transformation.
+This makes being good at integrating to different systems with different mechanisms an increasingly important skill set, as government seeks to rationalise systems and optimise service transformation.

-But, this lack of standards and commoditisation of functions shouldn’t exist in 2019 and to be fair central government has, over the past few years, made some great headway in this area with the introduction of standards based services.
-Particular GOV.UK Pay and Notify.
+This lack of standards and commoditisation of functions shouldn’t exist in 2019 and to be fair central government has, over the past few years, made some great headway in this area with the introduction of standard based services.
+In particular GOV.UK Pay and Notify.

-Not taking advantage of their scale to procure smarter and more importantly not standardising any of these mechanisms across departments.
+Not taking advantage of their scale to procure smarter, and more importantly, not standardising any of these mechanisms across departments is inefficient.
 Roll down to local government level and virtually every council >300 will have different solutions for taking payments and sending notifications out to people.
 Indeed the issuing of notifications is probably done via multiple systems in a council.

 So the reason why GOV.UK PAY and NOTIFY are so important is they :

 - Are free / very low cost compared to the alternatives

 - Use the very best practice in terms of API design

 - Enable a council to potentially deliver all of its notifications via a common method and enable more communication via alternative channels like SMS instead of paying every back office supplier to do this